Freight Labeling Guide: Best Practices for Shippers

 Use Professional Shipping Labels

 When packaging is as strong as possible – your label will have the best opportunity to stay adhered.
 However, if you use inferior quality shipping labels or labels not designed for industrial use, the potential for damage increases.
-Professional shippers understand that a few extra dollars on high-quality labels can save them thousands of dollars on missed or delayed deliveries.
+Professional shippers understand that a few extra dollars on high-quality labels can save them thousands of dollars on missed or delayed deliveries and unnecessary accessorial charges.
 Plus, professional labels simply look more professional – which improves the image of your company with your valuable customers.

-For those who ship with Fed Ex, UPS, or USPS, here is an insider’s tip – ask them for packaging supplies.
+For those who ship with major parcel carriers, here is an insider's tip – ask them for packaging supplies.
 Most parcel shippers are more than happy to supply you with high-quality boxes and even label protectors.
 These high-quality pouches are great for protecting your label – so if they offer them, stock up and use them as often as possible.

 Apply Labels in Multiple Locations on the Packaging